 How to Apply for SSDI

-Posted on behalf of Lynch Law Firm on Sep 13, 2017 in Social Security Disability
+Posted on behalf of Lynch Law Firm on September 13, 2017 in Social Security Disability News.
+Updated on March 2, 2022

 Social Security Disability Insurance (SSDI) is available for qualifying individuals who can no longer work full-time due to a disabling medical condition.
 To qualify for these monthly financial benefits, you must meet certain work and medical requirements.